Tackling Thanksgiving Travel

 Never drink and drive.

 When used properly, seat belts reduce the risk of fatal injury.
 Buckling up helps keep you safe and secure inside your vehicle, whereas not buckling up can result in being totally ejected from the vehicle in a crash, which is almost always deadly.
+Seat belts are your best defense in a crash and are effective in protecting you from serious injuries.
+They are designed to secure you in the optimal position to benefit from the deployment of airbags.
+Additionally, wearing a seat belt is not just a personal safety tool but also a legal requirement in many places, emphasizing its importance in overall road safety.

 Ensure your child’s car seat is properly installed.